Meet the Adult Psychiatric Access Line (APAL)

-HealthHaven Recovery is a statewide program for Virginia primary care providers (PCPs) who see adult patients with substance use disorders.
-We offer free same-day consultation through the Adult Psychiatric Access Line (APAL), as well as low-cost provider CME opportunities.
+APAL is a statewide program for Virginia primary care providers (PCPs) who see adult patients with behavioral health concerns.
+We offer free same-day consultation through the our Access Line, as well as low-cost provider CME opportunities.

-APAL is a project of HealthHaven Recovery that offers same-day consultation and care navigation for Virginia PCPs concerning an adult patient (18 or older) with substance use concerns.
+APAL offers same-day consultation and care navigation for Virginia PCPs concerning an adult patient with behavioral health concerns.
 APAL is available statewide, and there is no cost to PCPs or their patients for services.

-HealthHaven Recovery hosts low-cost CME trainings focused on topics in adult mental health and substance use conditions.
-These trainings are adapted to fit into your busy schedule, so you can continue to support patients in your day-to-day practice while elevating your approach.
-PCPs across Virginia are invited to participate.
+APAL hosts low-cost CME trainings focused on topics in adult behavioral health conditions.
+These trainings are adapted to fit into your busy schedule, so you can continue to support patients while elevating your approach.

 The Problem: Too Few Providers